 Once again I ask, who told you that?
 You do not suck at writing.
 You may need guidance, nurturing, a bit of hand holding, but you can become a good writer, one who authors "the book about" which might just change someone else's life.
 Writing is a skill that is inherent for some of us, but for the rest, it's a skill you can learn.

 Don't every say that again - that you suck at writing.
 Because you don't.
+I can help you with that.
+Or, I can ghost your book.
+Write it for you.

 Ten.
 You just don't want to write a book even though everyone keeps telling you to.